 Housing options interview

-You will be interviewed and be asked to give further details of your situation.
-Our first priority will be giving you advice to help you remain in your current home.
+You will be asked to give further details of your situation.
+Our first priority will be to give you advice to help you remain in your current home.
+If you cannot remain in your current home we will explain your options and we will ask you questions to establish if you:

-Eligible - some groups of people who have lived abroad are not eligible for help from Central Bedfordshire Council if they are homeless.
+Eligibility - some groups of people who have lived abroad are not eligible for our help if they are homeless.
 You will usually be eligible for assistance if:

 - you live in the UK